klebermagno/rBCM/README.md

 The first is simply a random partitioning of the data into as many equally- sized chunks as there will be experts.
-This may be desirable for two reasons (which I have ctaken from the paper above):
+This may be desirable for two reasons (which I have taken from the paper above):

 1. The experts may not always benefit from clustering, though it won't likely make the predictions worse it may not improve them either.